ECONOMY & WORK

 Image Source: TikTok | @media.alacarte

-She then says how she had to use Instacart a lot in the past for one of the clients that she was working on.
+The woman then added how she had to use Instacart a lot in the past for one of the clients that she was working on.
 "So, then I go ahead and check my Instacart and, if you know me, you know that I am ordering all of my groceries off Instacart.
 So, I went in and checked my recent purchases and realized that every single purchase that my boss asked our company whose client purchased there was just me, purchasing my groceries on the company credit card, thinking that I was charging myself.
 And, so, now I’m about to meet with HR and fight for my life," she said.
 "Wish me luck!"

 Image Source: TikTok | @mindyourmannerss

 Company credit cards are useful for businesses to streamline all sorts of internal processes by giving employees direct access to company funds.
 Employees are usually given free rein to spend the company's money on company-related expenses.
-While using a business credit card for personal use can have huge consequences, it is not illegal for an employee to pay for personal items with a company card.
+While using a business credit card for personal use can have grave consequences, it is not illegal for an employee to pay for personal items with a company card.
 Normal businesses function just like personal debit cards in the sense that you can use them at any vendor that accepts cards.
 However, it is illegal for an employee to use a company card fraudulently.

 "Making personal purchases on a business credit card likely violates the terms and conditions of your card agreement, which can come with serious consequences," according to Bankrate.